NVIDIA/jetson-rdma-picoevb/README.md

 # User-space Applications

-## Building on Jetson, to Run on Jetson
+## Building on Jetson/Drive AGX Xavier, to Run on Jetson/Drive AGX Xavier

-The client applications are best built on Jetson itself.
+The client applications are best built on Jetson/Drive AGX Xavier itself.
 Make sure you have the CUDA development tools installed, and execute:

 ```
 sudo apt update
 sudo apt install build-essential bc
 cd /path/to/this/project/client-applications/
-./build-for-jetson-igpu-native.sh
+./build-for-jetson-drive-igpu-native.sh
 ```

-## Building on an x86 Linux PC, to Run on Jetson
+## Building on an x86 Linux PC, to Run on Jetson/Drive AGX Xavier

 Building (cross-compiling) the client applications on a x86 Linux PC is only partially supported; the makefile does not yet support cross-compiling the CUDA